Careers360 Logo

-National Testing Agency prescribes the UGC NET selection procedure 2024 in the official brochure.
-As per the UGC NET 2024 selection procedure, it is just an exam to be qualified but to appear in the exam candidates must cross through various steps.
-NTA comes under the Ministry of Education organizes the UGC NET exam which is India's most popular competitive exam for a teaching career.
+National Testing Agency prescribed the UGC NET selection procedure 2025 in the official brochure.
+As per the UGC NET 2025 selection process, it is just an exam to be qualified but to appear in the exam, candidates must cross through various steps.
+NTA comes under the Ministry of Education.
+The UGC NET exam is India's most popular competitive exam for a teaching career.

 The UGC NET is conducted to make candidates eligible to apply for Junior Research Fellowship (JRF) and Lectureships in various universities and colleges across India.
-In order to qualify for the NTA UGC NET exam 2024, candidates need to qualify by scoring the minimum qualifying marks.
-In this article on the selection procedure of UGC NET 2024, we will share a step-by-step guide for candidates who are planning to appear and qualify for the exam.
-NET aspirants are advised to go through the detailed UGC NET exam process 2024 write-up to get all the details.
+In order to qualify for the NTA UGC NET exam 2025, candidates need to qualify by scoring the minimum qualifying marks.
+In this article on the selection procedure of UGC NET 2025, we will share a step-by-step guide for candidates who are planning to appear and qualify the exam.
+UGC NET aspirants are advised to go through the detailed UGC NET exam process 2025 here -

 Candidates who want to appear in the UGC NET exam have to first fill out the application form successfully.
-The application form has been released on April 20, 2024.
-In order to apply, candidates have to meet the UGC NET 2024 eligibility criteria.
+The UGC NET application form was released on October 7, 2025.
+In order to apply, candidates have to meet the UGC NET 2025 eligibility criteria.

 Step 2 – Appear for the Exam